k-box/k-box/docs/administration/analytics.md

 - `KBOX_ANALYTICS_SERVICE`: The analytics tracking provider.
 Possible values are: `matomo`, `google-analytics`
 - `KBOX_ANALYTICS_TOKEN`: The analytics token to use for identifying the visits to the K-Box installation

-Based on the analytics service selected, more configurationn options might be available.
+Based on the analytics service selected, more configuration options might be available.

 **Matomo**